 Responsible Conduct of Research

-The training materials encourage investigators and students to think critically about what it means to be an ethical researcher.
-It is possible to be in compliance without being an ethical researcher.
-Being in compliance means following the rules and policies.
-Ethical research requires an understanding and appreciation of the ethical imperatives behind the rules.
+The training materials encourage investigators and students to think critically and to engage in discussions about what it means to be an ethical researcher.
+Conducting research ethically requires an understanding and appreciation of the ethical imperatives behind the rules.

 If you have questions, email us at email@example.com